singsang2/Tanzanian-Water-Well-Project/README.md

 <img src='img/best_recall_cm.png'>

 Layer 1 Models Used:
-    - 'XGBoost'
+    - 'Gradient Boost'
     - 'Random Forest'
     - 'K-Nearest Neighbor'
+    - 'Adaboost'
-    - 'Extra Trees'
+    - 'Logistic Regression'

 Observations:

       [1] Difference between train and test accuracy show a sign that the model might be overfit a 'little'.
-      [2] Macro recall is 73%
+      [2] Macro recall is 74%
-      [3] Effective recall is 82% for repair and 86% for nonfunctioning
+      [3] Effective recall is 81% for repair and 84% for nonfunctioning

 ### Feature Importance